-LinkedIn for Real Estate Agents: The Ultimate Guide for REALTORS® in 2023
+LinkedIn for Real Estate Agents: The Ultimate Guide for REALTORS® in 2024

 Boost your real estate brand’s visibility and Stand out as a Realtor with LinkedIn

 Social networking tools like Facebook, Twitter, and Pinterest are widely considered channels to promote business.
 This is understandable, these platforms are stylish, encourage creativity, and have many active users.
 What more realtors should keep in mind though is that these platforms are primarily used to unwind and socialize.
 LinkedIn may be less flashy but can achieve more lead conversion precisely because it’s plain with a business focus.
 According to the stats provided by Hubspot, LinkedIn generated 2.74% leads from all the visitors, which is almost 3 times (277%) more than Facebook (0.69%) and Twitter (0.77%).
-Using LinkedIn for real estate agents is becoming more important than ever as professionals widely use this social network
+Using LinkedIn for real estate agents is becoming more important than ever as professionals widely use this social network.

 Whether it’s your first time using LinkedIn to promote your real estate or you want to boost your engagement on LinkedIn and get more leads, this comprehensive guide will help you enhance visibility.